 - Becoming overweight or obese due to lack of regular exercise

 - Compulsive behaviors such as sucking or excessive licking due to boredom or stress

 - Ingesting plants, poisons, and cleaning products that are often stored indoors

 Outdoor cats can find themselves injured from numerous perils while outside.
 For example, they are much more susceptible to abscesses and cuts from fighting with other animals and to claw injuries from scaling trees or defending themselves.

-And cats in general are susceptible to many chronic illnesses including kidney and bladder problems, heart murmurs, diabetes, and feline asthma.
-Some of these can become very serious and they become increasingly likely as they get older.
+Cats in general are susceptible to many chronic illnesses including kidney and bladder problems, heart murmurs, diabetes, and feline asthma.
+Some of these can be very serious and become increasingly likely as they get older.
 Conditions such as urinary tract infections and bladder crystals can also become lifelong problems and can give rise to thousands of dollars in vet bills.